PLAY

 EAT

 Start your morning at Broadway Café, an icon on the Kansas City coffee scene since 1992, where you can pair your latte with a classic coffee cake.
-Oddly Correct is in a new location, on Troost Avenue, but it's serving up the same strong coffee and made-to-order biscuits.
+Oddly Correct is in a new location, on Troost Avenue, but it’s serving up the same strong coffee and made-to-order biscuits.
 For lunch, Vietnam Café offers a variety of pho.
 If you’re craving a hearty sandwich, Pigwich serves cheesesteak, Nashville hot fried chicken, and pork brisket, among other options.
-Bon Appetit named The Antler Room—the intimate restaurant near Crown Center that's known for a seasonal menu of traditional Midwest dishes with Mediterranean and East Asian flare—one of the country’s best in 2017.
+Bon Appetit named The Antler Room—the intimate restaurant near Crown Center that’s known for a seasonal menu of traditional Midwest dishes with Mediterranean and East Asian flare—one of the country’s best in 2017.
 Corvino is a supper club, the only tasting room in the city, and perhaps one of the few places you can find caviar and fried chicken on the same menu.
-Boulevard Brewing is an obvious go-to for beer, but if you want something less known, head to Torn Label Brewing Company or Big Rip Brewing Company.
+Boulevard Brewing is an obvious go-to for beer, or head to a lesser-known local microbrewery, such as Torn Label Brewing Company.
 And, of course, you can’t visit K.C. without checking out its barbecue scene.
-Some claim that Joe’s Kansas City Bar-B-Que is the best in town, though other options like Q39, Slap’s BBQ, and Porkey’s Blazin, to name just a few, have popped up alongside such staples as Arthur Bryant's, Gates, and Jack Stack.
+Some claim that Joe’s Kansas City Bar-B-Que is the best in town, though other options like Q39, Slap’s BBQ, and Porkey’s Blazin, to name just a few, have popped up alongside such staples as Arthur Bryant’s, Gates, and Jack Stack.

 STAY